2021 Moldovan parliamentary election: Background

 Sandu planned to appoint Natalia Gavrilița to the position of Prime Minister twice in order to trigger early elections, as under the constitution of Moldova, two failures of Parliament to approve a new government within 45 days of the first request will lead to the dissolution of parliament.
-Sandu first nominated Gavrilita to the position on 27 January 2021, with her candidacy being unanimously voted down by the parliament on 11 February.
+Sandu first nominated Gavrilița to the position on 27 January 2021, with her candidacy being unanimously voted down by the parliament on 11 February.
 The PSRM and its allies then proposed Mariana Durleșteanu for the position with the support of 54 of 101 MPs, but Sandu instead re-nominated Gavrilița on 11 February 2021.
-However, the Constitutional Court ruled on 23 February 2021 that Sandu should not have nominated Gavrilita twice.
+However, the Constitutional Court ruled on 23 February 2021 that Sandu should not have nominated Gavrilița twice.
 Sandu nominated Igor Grosu to the position on 16 March after Durleșteanu withdrew her candidacy.

 Grosu failed to get his government approved due to the socialist-led opposition boycotting the vote, which resulted in the vote failing due to a lack of a quorum.
 The two failed attempts made early parliamentary elections possible, and Sandu asked the Constitutional Court to verify the constitutionality of dissolving parliament and holding snap elections.
 However, on 31 March Parliament voted to impose a 60-day state of emergency, during which a snap election could not be held, to curb the COVID-19 pandemic.
 On 15 April the Constitutional Court ruled in favour of dissolving parliament.
 On 28 April the Constitutional Court declared the state of emergency voted by the Parliament on 31 March unconstitutional as the Decision of Parliament which instituted it was adopted in violation of the rules of procedure, having failed to establish why exactly the executive need extended powers.
 Later the same day, president Maia Sandu signed the dissolution decree of the Parliament and established the snap parliamentary elections to be held on 11 July 2021.